sweprint3d-del/mywebsite.github.io/README.md

   - Supports STL and other common 3D printing formats.
   - Files are uploaded to the `/upload/` directory.
   - File-based price calculation before entering shipping details.
-- **Lithophane Cube Generator**
-  - Showcases what a lithophane cube is with an example image.
-  - Order lithophane cube with custom image uploads for a fixed price.
 - **Price Estimation**
   - Quick "Beräkna pris" (Calculate Price) button next to file upload.
 - **Responsive Design**